wmo-im/wis2box/docs/source/reference/running/data-pipeline-plugins.rst

 This plugin converts CSV observation data into BUFR using `csv2bufr`_.

-A `template` is required to convert the CSV columns to BUFR encoded values.
-See `csv2bufr-examples`_ on how to create a template or use one of the built-in templates.
+A `template` is required to convert the CSV columns to BUFR encoded values, you can use the built-in templates or create your own custom template.

 A ``file-pattern`` is used to filter on incoming data based on a regular expression.

-A typical csv2bufr plugin workflow definition would by defined as follows:
+A typical csv2bufr plugin workflow using one of the built-in templates would be defined as follows:

 .. code-block:: yaml